What are stinging insects?

 How do I get rid of stinging insects?

 At Green Flag Services, we understand that stinging insects are dangerous and difficult to control and eliminate.
 If you are having problems with stinging insects on your property, reach out to us today.
-We can provide you with the stinging insect control services needed to get rid of stinging insects and prevent them from returning.
+We can provide you with the stinging insect control services for your home to get rid of stinging insects and prevent them from returning.

-If you need help removing stinging insects or other pests from your DeLand, Daytona Beach, Port Orange, Baldwin Park, Lake Nona, or Lake Mary, FL, residential or commercial property, call Green Flag Services today!
+If you need help removing stinging insects or other pests from your DeLand, Baldwin Park, Lake Nona, Lake Mary, or, Lake Helen, FL, residential or commercial property, call Green Flag Services today!

 How can I prevent stinging insects in the future?

-Don’t allow stinging insects to take over your yard or home.
+Don’t allow stinging insects to take over your commercial property or home.
 Partner with the professionals at Green Flag Services and put into place the following easy to implement prevention tips:

 - Trim back tree branches and overgrown shrubs away from the outside of your house to prevent stinging insects from building a nest close to your home.